Singularities in mixed characteristic via perfectoid big Cohen-Macaulay algebras: Introduction

 We describe the organization of the paper.
 In \autoref{sec.Prelim} we briefly discuss preliminaries and notations.
 In \autoref{sec.BCMRational} we prove many of the main results of this paper for \BCMRat{B} singularities, the proofs of which motivate and are simple cases of many of the other main results in the paper.
 In \autoref{sec.AndreWeaklyFunctorial} we review Andr\'e and Gabber's recent result on weakly functorial big Cohen-Macualay algebras and we prove Theorem G above.
 In \autoref{sec.BCMParamTest} we introduce $\mytau_B(\omega_R)$ and prove many of the results above in that setting and we prove Theorem E. In \autoref{sec.BCMTestIdeals} we introduce $\mytau_B(R, \Delta)$ and when a pair $(R, \Delta)$ is \BCMReg{B}, and we prove Theorem C, Theorem D, and Theorem F. In \autoref{sec.ApplicationToArithmeticFamilies} we use these ideas to study $F$-singularities in families where the characteristic varies and we prove Theorem H. Finally in \autoref{sec.AlgorithmicConsequences} we discuss algorithmic consequences mentioned above.

 9pt

 \emph{Acknowledgements:} The authors thank Yves Andr\'e, Bhargav Bhatt, Paolo Cascini, Ofer Gabber, Srikanth Iyengar, Tiankai Liu, Zsolt Patakfalvi, Rebecca R.G., Anurag K. Singh, Kazuma Shimomoto, Shunsuke Takagi, Joe Waldron, and Jakub Witaszek for valuable and inspiring discussions.
 Important progress was made when the authors were visiting MSRI in March 2018.
 Additionally, the authors would like to thank Paolo Cascini, Zsolt Patakfalvi, and MSRI for hospitality when the authors were working on this paper.
 We are particularly grateful to Ofer Gabber for pointing out gaps in Section 4 of this paper and also to Bhargav Bhatt for extended discussions about some of the arguments in this paper.
 The first author also thanks Bernd Ulrich for valuable discussion on Flenner's local Bertini theorems.
-We thank the referee for numerous helpful comments.
-Finally, we thank both the referee and Ray Heitmann for pointing out a mistake in our original version of what is now \autoref{lemma: Cohen-Gabber}.
+We thank all of the referees for numerous helpful comments.
+Finally, we thank one of the referees and also Ray Heitmann for pointing out a mistake in our original version of what is now \autoref{lemma: Cohen-Gabber}.